Colostrum: Human colostrum

-In humans, colostrum is produced from around the 28th week of pregnancy and can be excreted around the 36th week, ideally following a consultation with a medical provider.
+In humans, colostrum is produced from around the 28th week of pregnancy and can be excreted around the 36th week.
 The antibodies in colostrum protect infants from infection and colostrum is hypothesized to have anti-inflammatory properties.

 It is suggested infants fed with human colostrum have lower incidence of gastrointestinal infections.
-Colostrum has a laxative effect, encouraging the baby's body to excrete stool, which helps eliminate excess bilirubin, although jaundice lasts longer in breastfed infants than in those who are formula-fed.
+Colostrum has a laxative effect, encouraging the baby's body to excrete stool, which helps eliminate excess bilirubin, although jaundice lasts longer in infants who breastfeed poorly compared to those who are formula-fed with optimal doses.

 Bovine colostrum

+Bovine colostrum has been the subject of numerous studies regarding its composition and its effect on calves.

 Upon exposure to pathogens, dairy cattle produce antibodies against the pathogens.
 These antibodies are present in the cow's bloodstream and colostrum.
-Some of these antibodies are specific to human pathogens, including Escherichia coli, Cryptosporidium parvum, Shigella flexneri, Salmonella species, Staphylococcus species, and rotavirus (which causes diarrhea in infants).
+Some of these antibodies are specific to bacteria which cause infections in humans, including Escherichia coli, Cryptosporidium parvum, Shigella flexneri, Salmonella species, Staphylococcus species, and rotavirus (which causes diarrhea in infants).
 Albert Sabin, who developed the first oral vaccine against polio, used colostrum in an experiment to evaluate the protective effect of breastfeeding against the poliomyelitis virus.

 Sabin obtained blood serum and milk samples from 30 human nursing mothers at different times after delivery.
 He then mixed the serum and blood from each individual mother together, in systematically differing proportions, and added "a constant amount" of the Lansing strain of the poliomyelitis virus.
 The mixtures were then injected into the brains of mice.

 The results showed that 100% of the human colostrum samples had antipoliomyelitic activity whereas only "80 per cent of the milk specimens obtained between 101 and 340 days after delivery" had such activity.
 He also tested cow's milk (not specified as colostrum) and found that milk samples from 2 of 9 cows contained antipoliomyelitic activity.
 When antibiotics began to appear, interest in colostrum waned, but after antibiotic-resistant strains of pathogens developed, interest turned to colostrum as a natural alternative to antibiotics.